RMS Queen Mary

 Text-to-speech Audio

-The RMS Queen Mary is the last remaining of the great North Atlantic ocean liners built in the 1930s.
-It was built in Southampton, England by the Cunard Line company and sailed for the first time in 1936.
-Despite the effects of the Great Depression, the company made the Queen Mary as luxurious as possible (the depression did delay its construction).
-During WWII, the Queen Mary served as an American troop transport.
-She returned to passenger service after war.
-She sailed until 1967 when age and the onset of jet airplanes started to take over trans-Atlantic travel.
-She arrived in Long Beach on December 9, of that year.
+Launched in 1934, the RMS Queen Mary is the last remaining of the great North Atlantic ocean liners built in the 1930s.
+The vessel was built in Southampton, England by the Cunard Line company and sailed for the first time in 1936.
+Despite the effects of the Great Depression, the company made the Queen Mary as luxurious as possible.
+However, the Depression delayed construction a bit.
+During WWII, Queen Mary served as an American troop transport ship delivering American soldiers.
+She returned to passenger service after the war and sailed until 1967 when age and the onset of jet airplanes started to take over trans-Atlantic travel.
+She docked in Long Beach on December 9 of that year and was officially retired.
 Given her long and distinguished history, she was placed on the National Register of Historic Places in 1993.
-It is now a hotel, wedding venue and attraction; a museum and various tours are offered as well.
+The ship is now operating as a hotel and museum along with other varieties of purposes.

 Images